1. What is the Care Team and what is the purpose of reporting incidents?

 We will ask you if you want to be identified and if you have any unique relationship with the student; i.e. advisor, mentor, instructor.

 We will protect your identity and not reveal the source of the report until we talk to you and others involved.
+In some cases it may become obvious to a student who has submitted the report.

 The online report needs your login because anonymous reports are difficult to investigate and substantiate.